corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 IntelliJ indicates that an import is missing with red text.
 To add the import:

 1. Click the red text.
-A message appears: "Unresolvable reference: {name of the missing input}".

 2. On MacOS: press **Option** + **Enter** to automatically import that variable.